ArduPilot/ardupilot_wiki/rover/source/docs/rover-tuning-process.rst

 1. Test and adjust the turn rate controller gains in real-time while driving in Acro mode

-    a.
-Set :ref:`GCS_PID_MASK <GCS_PID_MASK>` to 1 (Steering) to send PID information to the ground station
+    - Set :ref:`GCS_PID_MASK <GCS_PID_MASK>` to 1 (Steering) to send PID information to the ground station
-    b.
-On the ground station graph the "piddesired" and "pidachieved" values
+    - On the ground station graph the "piddesired" and "pidachieved" values
-    c.
-Drive the vehicle in Acro mode at a medium speed making various wide and tight turns and compare how well pidachieved follows piddesired.
+    - Drive the vehicle in Acro mode at a medium speed making various wide and tight turns and compare how well pidachieved follows piddesired.
 The most important parameter to get right is :ref:`ATC_STR_RAT_FF <ATC_STR_RAT_FF>`

 Configure Pivot Turns (Skid Steering vehicles only)
 ---------------------------------------------------